Yapeal/yapeal/CONFIG.md

 into individual SQL statements and sent to the database server.
 Any bad statements will cause it to abort processing all remaining SQL and return a hopefully useful error message.

+### Database Updating Using `yc D:U`

+All the same conditions and settings are assumed as in the initial install above.
+The command will look in the `bin/sql/updates/` directory for any `###.sql` files and compare them with the latest version it finds in the `utilDatabaseVersion` and apply any with a newer date-time stamp name.
+Note that this command in addition to the permissions like `CREATE TABLE` needs by `yc D:I` will also need to have `CREATE PROCEDURE`, `DROP PROCEDURE`, and be able to `CALL` them as well.

 ## Epilogue